About us.

 My advice for DEPARTING JETs: Get a motorised vehicle of some sort if you are in anything that isn’t a metropolis!
 Even if you are lucky everything is in walking distance, it will give you so much more independence in what you can see and do.

-Secretary - Julia Isoyama
+Secretary - Gaby Phan

 Treasurer – Horace Yeung